 The sign in their front window that all are welcome and everyone is “safe here” warmed my heart.
 The kindness of their staff added to the appeal of Silver Gate and Cooke City, Montana with its small town neighborhood vibe.

 I had a lovely breakfast of an egg bagel sandwich and coffee before we left the area to continue on our Austin Adventures trip.

 They're open daily from May to October, from 5:30am to 10:00pm.

 More Info about the Log Cabin Cafe

 Log Cabin Cafe was built and founded by a single woman during the Great Depression in 1937, which is when Beartooth Highway was built.
-This was back before Ruth Bader Ginsburg made it possible for woman to get their own mortgages so imagine how impressive it was for a single woman to open a restaurant back in the 1930s!
+This was back before Ruth Bader Ginsburg made it possible for women to get their own mortgages, so imagine how impressive it was for a single woman to open a restaurant back in the 1930s!

 Today, it remains female-owned by Laurie Hinck, a Silver Gate native.

-The restaurant sources their smoked salmon from Northern Lights Smokery, who smoke fish caught by local fisherman.
-They even use eco-friendly to-go boxes for leftovers and purchased their furniture from Cooke City’s Republic Creek Furniture.
+The restaurant sources its smoked salmon from Northern Lights Smokery, which smokes fish caught by local fishermen.
+They even use eco-friendly to-go boxes for leftovers and purchased their furniture from Cooke City's Republic Creek Furniture.